lneely/acme-denote/PLUMBING.md

 ## Overview

-The plumbing rules allow you to right-click on `denote:<identifier>` text in acme and have it automatically open the corresponding note.
+The plumbing rules allow you to right-click on `denote:<identifier>` text in acme, or on `<identifier>` in the `/Denote/` window, and have it automatically open the corresponding note.

 ## Denote Rule